omniref/hn_title_generator/README.md

-# HN Title Generator - a gem to generate post titiles from Hacker News using Markov Chains.
+# HN Title Generator - a gem to generate post titles from Hacker News using Markov Chains.

 This gem consists of 2 parts.
 A thin wrapper for the HackerNews API to download all the post data: `HNTitleGenerator::Item` and a Markov Model that will be trained on